-8. FORFEITS
+FORFEITS

-In the event of a forfeit, the winning team will be awarded a score of 30-0 and 4 competition points.
+In the event of a forfeit, the winning team will be awarded a score of 5-0 and 4 competition points.
 There is no monetary penalty for a forfeit, but teams must let the competition coordinator know if they are unable to play any given week.
 A team will be ineligible for finals should they forfeit more than 2 times in a season.

-9. UNIFORM AND JEWELLERY
+UNIFORM AND JEWELLERY

 MU Sport advises that players in a team should all wear the same colour t-shirt.
-Bibs will be provided to all teams at the beginning of each match.
-These must be returned to the referees at the end of the game.
+Bibs will be available to hire from MU Sport and all players must have an individual number.
+The referee reserves the right to not commence play if bibs are not worn as needed by either team.

 Players are advised to wear suitable sports clothing and proper sports shoes must always be worn.
 Players must wear covered footwear and are not permitted to wear any type of screw-in studs, long blades, work boots or hiking boots.
 If a player is not wearing appropriate footwear, they will be unable to take the field.
-Players must not wear bare feet.
+Players must not play in bare feet.

-It is HIGLY RECCOMMENDED that ALL players always wear shin guards and mouth.
+It is HIGHLY RECOMMENDED that ALL players always wear shin guards and mouth guards.
 If players do not wish to wear these, they do so at their own risk.